-- BaseExpression: Base class for most expressions - ullet Base Variable: Abstract base class for Variable objects with default implementations. - BoundInterfaceConstraint: Interface to either the upper bound or the lower bound of a ranged constraint. - BoundInterfaceVariable: Interface to either the upper bound or the lower bound of a ranged variable. - ConeDomain: Represent a domain defined by a conic constraints - ConicConstraint: Represent a conic constraint. - Conic Variable: Represent a conic variable. - Disjunction: A class representing a disjunctive constraint. - LinearConstraint: An object representing a block of linear constraints of the same type. - LinearDomain: Represent a domain defined by linear constraints - LinearPSDConstraint: Represents a semidefinite conic constraint. - LinearPSDVariable: This class represents a positive semidefinite variable. - LinearVariable: An object representing a block of linear variables of the same type. - ModelConstraint: Represent a block of constraints. - ModelVariable: Represent a block of variables. - NDSparseArray: Representation of a sparse n-dimensional array. - PSDConstraint: Represents a semidefinite conic constraint. - PSDDomain: Represent the domain od PSD matrices.
+- BaseExpression: Base class for most expressions - BaseVariable: Abstract base class for Variable objects with default implementations. - BoundInterfaceConstraint: Interface to either the upper bound or the lower bound of a ranged constraint. - BoundInterfaceVariable: Interface to either the upper bound or the lower bound of a ranged variable. - ConeDomain: Represent a domain defined by a conic constraints - ConicConstraint: Represent a conic constraint. - ConicVariable: Represent a conic variable. - Disjunction: A class representing a disjunctive constraint. - ExprDomain: Interface for objects that can be converted into disjunctive constraint term. - LinearConstraint: An object representing a block of linear constraints of the same type. - LinearDomain: Represent a domain defined by linear constraints - LinearPSDConstraint: Represents a semidefinite conic constraint. - LinearPSDVariable: This class represents a positive semidefinite variable. - LinearVariable: An object representing a block of linear variables of the same type. - ModelConstraint: Represent a block of constraints. - ModelVariable: Represent a block of variables. - NDSparseArray: Representation of a sparse n-dimensional array. - PSDConstraint: Represents a semidefinite conic constraint.

-- PSDVariable: This class represents a positive semidefinite variable. - RangeDomain: The range domain represents a ranged subset of the euclidian space. - RangedConstraint: Represents a ranged constraint. - RangedVariable: Represents a ranged variable. - SimpleTerm: A class representing simple term, a basic building block for disjunctive constraints. - SliceConstraint: An alias for a subset of constraints from a single ModelConstraint. - SliceVariable: An alias for a subset of variables from a single model variable. - SymmetricLinearDomain: Represent a linear domain with symmetry. - SymmetricRangeDomain: Represent a ranged domain with symmetry. - Term: A class representing a term, which ultimately enters a disjunctive constraint. - WorkStack: Stack object used to store expression evaluations.
+- PSDDomain: Represent the domain od PSD matrices. - PSDVariable: This class represents a positive semidefinite variable. - RangeDomain: The range domain represents a ranged subset of the euclidian space. - RangedConstraint: Represents a ranged constraint. - RangedVariable: Represents a ranged variable. - SimpleTerm: A class representing simple term, a basic building block for disjunctive constraints. - SliceConstraint: An alias for a subset of constraints from a single ModelConstraint. - SliceVariable: An alias for a subset of variables from a single model variable. - SymmetricLinearDomain: Represent a linear domain with symmetry. - SymmetricRangeDomain: Represent a ranged domain with symmetry. - Term: A class representing a term, which ultimately enters a disjunctive constraint. - WorkStack: Stack object used to store expression evaluations.
 For internal use.